Cyprus – Sexual Conduct Law

 Republic of Cyprus – Core Rules

-Age of consent: 17.
+- Age of consent: 17.
 Under 13: any sexual contact constitutes statutory rape with very severe penalties.
-Close‑in‑age safeguards apply between teens where no exploitation exists.
+Close-in-age safeguards apply.

 - Rape: Non-consensual penetration; maximum penalty up to life.

-- Sexual assault: Non‑consensual touching; sentencing escalates if victim is a minor or if violence is used.
+- Sexual assault: Non-consensual touching; sentencing escalates if victim is a minor or violence is used.

-- Child protection: Includes grooming, exposure, causing a child to witness sexual acts; heavy sentencing bands.
+- Child protection: Grooming, exposure, causing a child to witness sexual acts—heavy sentencing bands.

 - Public decency: Sexual acts/exposure in public are offences.

-- Sex work: Brothel‑keeping and solicitation are illegal; adult consensual exchange outside those contexts is not explicitly criminalised but is heavily policed through related offences.
+- Sex work: Brothel-keeping and solicitation are illegal; adult consensual exchange is not explicitly criminalised but is policed.

 Turkish-Controlled Northern Cyprus – Core Rules